explicit09/LINK-X/docs/architecture/REFACTORING.md

 ## Conclusion

-This comprehensive refactoring plan transforms the LINK-X1 codebase from a monolithic, difficult-to-maintain application into a modular, scalable, and well-organized system.
+This comprehensive refactoring plan transforms the LEARN-X codebase from a monolithic, difficult-to-maintain application into a modular, scalable, and well-organized system.
 The phased approach ensures minimal disruption while delivering immediate value through quick wins and long-term benefits through architectural improvements.

 ### Expected Benefits
 - **50% reduction** in development time for new features